 Artist, Illustrator, Comic Book Artist

 Too often, artists are given short shrift.
-Andrew A. Bensen is no exception.
-He worked as an artist for over three decades.
-His work was seen by thousands if not millions.
-Yet little is known of his life.
-Born in Norway in 1902, Bensen was a babe in arms when his parents, August B. and Leda (her Christian name was Alida or Elida), arrived in the United States in the year of his birth.
-The family settled in the Chicago area where they were enumerated in the censuses of 1910-1930.
+Andrew Bensen is no exception.
+He worked as an artist for half a century and his work was seen by thousands, if not millions, yet little is known of his life.
+Born in Bergen, Norway, either on January 3 or on January 20, 1902, Andrew August Bensen was a babe in arms when his parents, August B. and Leda (her Christian name was Alida or Elida) Bensen, arrived in the United States in the year of his birth.
+(1) The family settled in the Chicago area where they were enumerated in the censuses of 1910-1930.
 In 1930, Andrew Bensen was living with his family in Oak Park and employed as an artist when the census taker found him.
-I don't know anything more about his early life except that he created the covers of Weird Tales for May 1926 and Real Detective Tales and Mystery Stories for August 1926.
-(1)
+I don't know anything more about his early life except that he created the covers for Weird Tales for May 1926 and Real Detective Tales and Mystery Stories for August 1926.
+(2) From October 1942 to April 1943, he served in the U.S. Army.

 Notes

-(1) Coincidentally or not, the cover stories for both issues were by Arthur J. Burks.
-I presume Burks' story for Weird Tales was set in the West.
-If that's so, then all the work I have found by Andrew Bensen is in the Western genre except for the aviation illustration below.
+(2) Coincidentally or not, the cover stories for both issues were by Arthur J. Burks.
+Burks' story for Weird Tales was set in the West, thus all of the artwork I have found by Andrew Bensen is in the Western genre except for the aviation illustration shown below.

-(3) In keeping with two recent themes in Tellers of Weird Tales: First, Andrew A. Bensen was a Scandinavian-American contributor to "The Unique Magazine."
-Second, Walter A. Tompkins was evidently a radio operator and wrote stories in the "radio adventure" or "radio pulp" genre.
+(4) In keeping with two recent themes in Tellers of Weird Tales: First, Andrew A. Bensen was a Scandinavian-American contributor to "The Unique Magazine."
+Second, Walter A. Tompkins was evidently a radio operator and wrote stories in the "radio adventure" or "radio pulp" sub-genre.

 Andrew Bensen's Cover Illustration for Weird Tales